eerkela/bertrand/docs/source/motivation.rst

 However, this presents an entirely new problem: one of translation.
-Given the fact that there is no direct C equivalent for the built-in python integer type, how can I be sure that my inputs will fit within the limits of my statically-typed functions?
-If I'm working with scalar values, I could insert one or more isinstance() and/or range checks to work it out manually, but this adds overhead to every function call I make and counteracts the performance benefits I can expect to achieve.
-Of course I could just move forward with the function call and hope I don't encounter any problems, and 64 bits is generally enough for most applications, but what if it's not?
-What if I can't trust the person who is handing me the data?
+Given the fact that there is no direct C equivalent for the built-in python integer type, how can we be sure that our inputs will fit within the limits of our statically-typed functions?
+If we were working with scalar values, we could insert one or more ``isinstance()`` and/or range checks to work it out manually, but this adds overhead to every function call, counteracting the performance benefits we can expect to achieve.
+Of course we could just move forward with the call and hope we don't encounter any problems, and 64 bits is generally enough for most applications, but what if it's not?
+What if we don't know ahead of time?

 This is a common problem in data science, where data cleaning and preprocessing take up a significant fraction of one's time.
 In this process, missing and